skjolber/Fagmote/Android/Near Field Communications/README.md

 then verify that the code is working.
 Do you see the new Text Record in the log the second time you scan the tag?

 ### c.
-Increment the number stored in the Text Record on tag scan
+Increment the integer stored in the Text Record on tag scan
 In the onNewIntent() method

 1. Detect og read the NDEF message and filter out the Text Record.